 When a student learns to water ski, they are first assessed to determine which equipment will best suit their individual needs.
 Trained volunteers check strength, mobility, and balance, talk with the student about his or her goals, and discuss any red flags that might be indicated on the participant information sheet (i.e. medications, surgeries, allergies, etc.).

 There is a variety of adaptive ski equipment available that allows individuals with physical disabilities to enjoy the sport of waterskiing.

 A single ski can be used for those who have a single leg, or if they use a prosthetic “ski leg,” they may be able to use two skis, or a single ski using both legs.
 Individuals that are unable to stand will ski using a “sit ski,” which comes in a variety of sizes from wide, stable skis to narrow, competitive skis.

-“Probably 80 percent of our students use a sit-down water ski that was designed by Royce Andes, one of our instructors,” says Lang-Ree.
+“Probably 80 percent of our students use a sit-down water ski that was designed by Royce Andes, one of our instructors,” says Haakon Lang-Ree, Executive Director of Disabled Sports USA Far West.
 Andes, a quadriplegic after a waterskiing accident, designed the Kan Ski Freedom, a sit ski for people who are unable to ski standing up.

 All sit-down skiers use a singlewide ski to which a metal-framed cage is attached.
-The skier sits in a canvas sling that can be adjusted up or down to change the skier’s center of balance.
-Sit-down skiers in the program use one of three Quickie KanSkis depending on their ability: the Freedom model is the widest, heaviest, and most-stable water ski; the Comp is a transitional ski used by more advanced skiers; and the Super Comp is a competition slalom ski – very narrow, tippy, and maneuverable.
+The skier sits in a canvas sling that can be adjusted up or down to change the skier’s center of balance and comes in a variety of models to suit the skiers ability level.

 Other equipment used by skiers includes: